 Tony Robbins, said: “The quality of your communication is the quality of your life,” and we believe that line of thinking can be extended to the quality of your practice management as well.
 Without clear communication and systems for sharing information in your office, your team is bound to get bogged down with messages.

 In a dental or medical practice, the urgency of communication often means that email is not a viable option.
-Weave’s HIPAA compliant team chat system is a great solution for fast and secure inner-office communication.
+Weave’s Team Chat supports HIPAA-compliant communications and is a great solution for fast and secure interoffice communication.

-In this guide, we’ll share insights into why good inner office communication is key to successful office management, review best practices to apply with your team, and discuss some of the high-tech, easy-to-use options available from Weave.
+In this guide, we’ll share insights into why good interoffice communication is key to successful office management, review best practices to apply with your team, and discuss some of the high-tech, easy-to-use options available from Weave.

 Communication Best Practices